Management of Second Stage of Labor | Article | GLOWM

 3

-A fetus is exposed to maximum hypoxic stress during second stage of labor, due to a combination of maternal expulsive efforts and their impact on the uteroplacental circulation, as well as repetitive and sustained compression of the umbilical cord and the fetal head.4 Table 2 illustrates the detrimental effects of active potential pushing on the fetal well-being.
-Scientific studies have shown that there is a significant increase in fetal lactate levels with prolonged active maternal pushing.5,6
+A fetus is exposed to maximum hypoxic stress during the second stage of labor, due to a combination of maternal expulsive efforts and their impact on the uteroplacental circulation, as well as repetitive and sustained compression of the umbilical cord and the fetal head.4 Table 2 illustrates the detrimental effects of active potential pushing on fetal wellbeing.
+Studies have shown that there is a significant increase in fetal lactate levels with prolonged active maternal pushing.5,6

 2